-The NSFR requires banks to maintain a stable funding profile in relation to the composition of their assets and off balance sheet activities, looking over a one year horizon.
+The NSFR requires banks to maintain a stable funding profile in relation to the composition of their assets and off Balance Sheet activities, looking over a one year horizon.
 The BMA requirement is 100% coverage.

-Please see below NSFR workings based on September 30, 2019.
+Please see below NSFR workings based on March 31, 2020.

-- The Bank has a NFSR ratio of 141% which is in line with previous periods with no significant movements. - Customer deposits continue to be main source of funding for the bank. - The Bank has a very simple Balance Sheet comprising of deposits and Loans and does not have any significant amount of interdependent assets/ liabilities.
+- The Bank has a NSFR ratio of 136% which is in line with previous periods with no significant movements. - Customer deposits continue to be the main source of funding for the Bank. - The Bank has a very simple Balance Sheet comprising of deposits and loans and does not have any significant amount of interdependent assets/ liabilities.